 But it was wrong!

 When you visit mountains you want a beautiful valley of color BELOW your elevation.
-So I would say peak color for the places we visited like Shenandoah and Blue Ridge are about 1-2 weeks AFTER the prediction on SmokeyMountains’ map.
-Map available here.
+So I would say peak color for the places we visited like Shenandoah and Blue Ridge is about 1-2 weeks AFTER the prediction on SmokeyMountains’ map.

 Access the map here.